stacksimplify/kubernetes-fundamentals/03-ReplicaSets-with-kubectl/README.md

 ## Step-04: Test Replicaset Reliability or High Availability
 - Test how the high availability or reliability concept is achieved automatically in Kubernetes
-- Whenever a POD is accidentally terminated due to some application issue, ReplicaSet should auto-create that Pod to maintain desired number of Replicas configured to achive High Availability.
+- Whenever a POD is accidentally terminated due to some application issue, ReplicaSet should auto-create that Pod to maintain desired number of Replicas configured to achieve High Availability.
 ```
 # To get Pod Name
 kubectl get pods